felipecsl/felipe.lima.gl/_posts/2021-07-09-funemployment-june-update.markdown

+---
+layout: post
+title: "Funemployment June Update"
+date: 2021-07-09 13:56
+comments: true
+categories:
+---

 June marked the second full month of (f)unemployment since I quit my job last April.
 I wanted to share here an update on how things are going, trips, work, finances and other life updates.

 ## **Personal**

 On [my last update](https://felipecsl.com/2021/05/16/funemployment-first-30-days.html), I shared the news about my mom's ankle accident and surgery.
 After flying back to Seattle and going on a lovely one week trip to the beautiful [Puerto Vallarta](https://en.wikipedia.org/wiki/Puerto_Vallarta) with my girlfriend, again I received unexpected bad news about my mom's health and had to return to Brazil again for another last minute trip.
 Turns out that she had another emergency due to a [postoperative complication](https://www.mayoclinic.org/diseases-conditions/pulmonary-embolism/symptoms-causes/syc-20354647), which was incredibly worrying.
 She's luckily no longer at risk right now and already left the hospital, but I'll be in Brazil for the rest of July to help with her recovery.

 I'm lucky to be unemployed right now, which means I have the time and flexibility to help as much as needed.
 Nevertheless, It's been a stressful time that completely stripped the "fun" out of "funemployment".
 This has been an especially tough moment for me with all this craziness but I'm trying to remain calm and focused, despite all the sad news.
 I'm lucky that my mom is alive and well and that's all that matters right now.

 ## **Finances**